httpstergeek/getsnow/README.md

 *limit    - Maximium number of records in batches of 10,000 *daysAgo  - How many days ago from now to retrieve records *env      - Environment to query.
 Environment must be in conf.
 Default production.

+Note:  To use this command use Browse *System Definition* Tab in Service Now

 snowoutage
 ---------